 The highly variable larvae are often found in people's gardens.

 This species is reported from Umatilla County, this day flier,

 April-June, prefering oak woodland and pine-oak woodland in foothills,

 is probably present.
 Moths nectar at a variety of flowers in the afternoon.

-This day flier is not officially reported from Harney, but it has been
+This day flier is not officially reported from Umatilla, but it has

-found to the northeast and northwest in meadows near coniferous forests.
+been found to the north, east, south and west in meadows near coniferous forests.

 Use your browser "Back" button to return to the previous page.